Note — aka: Inductive / Incremental approach

 Suppose the current state is 2m+1 and it’s your turn.
 At this state, removing m coins will get you in the aforementioned winning state.

 Now, suppose the current state is 2m+2 and it’s your turn.
-At this state, TODO.
+At this state, you can remove m+1 coins (which is illegal if >m, wait).
+The general rule is you always leave a multiple of m+1 chips for your opponent.

-We can see that the player moving first wins IIF n is not a multiple of five (more generally, m+1).
-The winning move is to take n \mod 5 chips every move.
+We can see that the player moving first wins IIF n is not a multiple of m+1.
+The winning move is to take n \bmod (m+1) chips every move.